-In addition, when investigating Pan-STARRS1 photometric quality flags, we find that nine systems exhibit large magnitude fluctuations (standard deviations $>0.3$ mag) between multiple Pan-STARRS1 measurements in either the $g$, $r$ or $z$-bands.
-Upon inspecting the region around each star, we find that many of these sources were located near very bright stars that are oversaturated in the Pan-STARRS1 images.
-Hence, we also remove these systems from our catalogue.
-Finally, we carefully inspect each SED for sources with Pan-STARRS1 $g$-band magnitudes brighter than $g=14$ mag, as sources above these magnitudes can be impacted by saturation.
-We remove two additional objects from our catalogue due to potential saturation effects.
+In addition, when investigating Pan-STARRS1 photometric quality flags, we found that nine systems exhibited large magnitude fluctuations (standard deviations $>0.3$ mag) between multiple Pan-STARRS1 measurements in either the $g$, $r$ or $z$-bands.
+Upon inspecting the region around each star, we found that many of these sources were located near very bright stars that are oversaturated in the Pan-STARRS1 images.
+Hence, we also removed these systems from our catalog.
+Finally, we carefully inspected each SED for sources with Pan-STARRS1 $g$-band magnitudes brighter than $g=14$ mag, as sources above these magnitudes can be impacted by saturation.
+We removed two additional objects from our catalog due to potential saturation effects.

 In summary, after manually inspecting the photometry and on-sky positions of all of our candidates, we are left with \textit{52 high-probability candidate WD+MS binaries in 38 OCs}.
 SEDs for all of our vetted systems are presented in Appendix \ref{sec:seds}.